 A by-law relating generally to the conduct of the affairs of

-Council of Atlantic University Libraries / Conseil des bibliothèques universitaires de l'Atlantique
+Council of Atlantic Academic Libraries / Conseil des bibliothèques postsecondaires de l'Atlantique

 BE IT ENACTED as a by-law of the Corporation as follows: